 My name is Aaron Heap, and I live in Geneseo, New York.
-I was born on November 5, 1975, in Frederick, Oklahoma.
-I attended school there and graduated from Frederick High School in 1994.
+I was born and raised in Frederick, Oklahoma.
 I then moved to Fort Worth, Texas, where I attended college at Texas Christian University.
-I graduated from TCU in 1998 with a bachelor's degree in mathematics.
+I graduated from TCU with a bachelor's degree in mathematics.
 After college I moved to Houston, Texas, where I attended graduate school at Rice University.
 I graduated from Rice in 2004 with a Ph.D. in mathematics.
-I lived in Rochester, NY, for 3 years where I worked as a professor in the Department of Mathematics at the University of Rochester.
+I lived in Rochester, NY, for 3 years where I worked as a visiting professor in the Department of Mathematics at the University of Rochester.

-Currently I am working as a professor in the Department of Mathematics at the State University of New York at Geneseo, and I have been here since 2007.
+Currently I am a professor in the Department of Mathematics at the State University of New York at Geneseo, and I have been here since 2007.

 I was married to my wonderful wife, Bridgette, in June 2007.
-She is an exceptional woman, and we are enjoying married life.
-You can get a few tidbits of info on our Wedding Website.
-Our daughter, Clarissa, was born in June 2012.
-We also have a wonderful dog, a cockapoo named Rhubarb.
+She is an exceptional woman, and we are enjoying life together.
+Our daughter Clarissa was born in June 2012, and our son Dalton was born in June 2014.
+We also have a wonderful dog named Rhubarb.

 "Life is good for only two things, discovering mathematics and teaching mathematics." --Siméon Poisson